mastrof/MicrobeAgents.jl/docs/src/examples/Chemotaxis/1_linear_ramp.md

 Note that the `:C₀` and `:C₁` keys have been defined by us; we could have chosen different names for them.
 The `concentration_field` and `concentration_gradient` functions instead **must** be wrapped into an `AbstractChemoattractant` type and attached to the `:chemoattractant` keyword; this is required by MicrobeAgents and assigning these functions to any other key will not produce the desired results.
-In this example, we define the chemoattractant as a `GenericChemoattractant`, a special type which takes `concentration_field` and `concentration_gradient` as keyword arguments.
+In this example, we define the chemoattractant as a `GenericChemoattractant`, a default wrapper which takes `concentration_field` and `concentration_gradient` as keyword arguments.
 Notice it also takes the model dimensionality and number type as parameters.

 Finally, to observe chemotaxis, we must use a microbe type for which chemotactic behavior is implemented.
 If we used the base `Microbe`, no matter what field we define, we would only observe a random walk